 Waiting in line is never very fun, but our excitement to get into the festival carried us over.
 Unfortunately, the line was just the beginning.
 We had to walk so much further (in the heat) to get to yet ANOTHER security checkpoint.
-I was not feeling this whole festival thing by the third line I had to wait in, in order to get in.
+I was not feeling this whole festival thing by the third line I had to wait in.

 Finally, we got in right as one of our favorite artists was playing at the stage closest to the entrance.
-Upon entering the campgrounds, it took about 0.2 seconds for me to realize every human at this damn festival looks the exact same.
+Upon entering the campgrounds, it took about 0.2 seconds for me to realize every human at this festival looked the exact same.

 Girls wore the same black hat with the same sunglasses and wavy pants.
 Boys wore jerseys, bandanas, Hawaiian shirts, and camel backs.
 Everyone seriously looked the same.
 It was pretty funny.

 In the festival, we saw a bunch of amazing artists.
 I was impressed with every set I saw.
-It was in the moments I was watching the performances that I understood the whole appeal of these festivals.
+It was in those moments, as I was watching the performances, that I understood the whole appeal of these festivals.

-It was after the party was over, though (catch that Billie reference, cool people), that this appeal completely disappeared for me.
+After the party was over, though (catch that Billie reference), this appeal completely disappeared for me.